 Doesn’t solve: have to purchase QuickBooks licenses, install and manage applications on the host, and backup data

 Secure remote access solutions like MyQuickCloud allow users to connect to applications that are installed on existing workstations or servers.
 This approach provides users with access to QuickBooks and other software installed on the in-house computer.
-Remote users are able to operate independently rather than taking control of the computer, allowing multi-user access to applications and data.
-MyQuickCloud in particular makes it easy for customers to select exactly which applications each remote user should have, and can manage their “cloud” from anywhere.
+The problem with this model is that the bandwidth and the in-house computer need to be sufficient to support remote users, and the activities of the user sitting at the in-house computer will take priority over the remote user requests.

-3. Using commercial hosting providers and/or platforms for QuickBooks, remote desktop or remote app type of solution
+3. Using a hosting provider and/or platforms for QuickBooks, remote desktop or remote app type of solution

 Solves: gives access to the file and applications from various locations, allows for multi-user access to company file, may allow for rental licensing of QuickBooks software, files are backed up by service provider